fatmahussein252/Regulatory-RAG-LLM-Gateway-510k/README.md

-# Regulatory-RAG-LLM-Gateway-510-k-
+# FDA 510(k) Regulatory RAG & LLM Gateway
 A mini end-to-end system that ingests FDA 510(k) documents, builds a RAG index, and uses an LLM Gateway to extract regulatory facts into a structured JSON output grounded by citations.

 ## Requirements

-- Python 3.13 (python 3.14 cuases compatibility issue with chromadb)
+- Python 3.13 (Python 3.14 causes compatibility issues with ChromaDB)

 #### Install Python using MiniConda